 - your personal circumstances will also dictate when it’s the best time to buy a house.
 Moving is often stressful, so avoid buying at other times of stress, like around the time of a wedding or if you're having a baby.

 - when you want to apply for a mortgage, showing you're financially stable is best.
 So, try to avoid buying a house when you've just changed jobs or if your credit score needs some improvement.

-This information is correct at the time of writing: 21st July 2021.
+Disclaimer: This information is correct at the time of writing, 30th September 2021.

 Disclaimer: All information and links are correct at the time of publishing.BACK TO BLOG HOME